Turn browsers Into buyers with a custom Nearby App.

-A Nearby App is a novel adaption of the Physical Web that leverages nearby beacons and the tools of direct-access content to create mobile iOS or Android apps.
+A Nearby App is a novel adaption of the Physical Web that leverages nearby touchpoints and the tools of direct-access content to create mobile iOS or Android apps.

 We set out to make Physical Web scanning possible in existing apps with our Nearby SDK, but many asked, “What if I don’t have an app?”

 Well, now we’re happy to say that businesses, small and large, can turn fans into advocates and “browsers” into loyal patrons with their very own custom branded Nearby App.
 A custom branded Nearby App from BKON Connect is the perfect solution to engage visitors and loyal patrons.
 It is quick to set up, easy to manage and adapt, dynamic for users, and affordable to launch.
 It allows users to directly access nearby digital coupons, museum displays, special information and other digital content or services.

 Because the core tools are established and the content creation is separate from the app, development time is quick.
 Your mobile developers can use the Nearby Software Developer Kit (SDK) to produce a basic app in as little as a few days.
 Or with approved brand assets, we can quickly turn around a stand-alone nearby app for you.

 NashOkt helped those at Nashville’s free three-day Oktoberfest celebration find information about the festival’s schedule, activities, attraction locations, and food vendor info.
 Check out the challenges and solutions we came up with in this event summary article about Oktoberfest.
 In addition to iOS, we also had an Android version of the app.